ekuester/pyGTK-XML-data-from-GPS-Track-TreeView-with-ListStore/README.md

 ### Background
 During trips by foot, bicycle or car I record the covered distance on my Apple iPhone or iPad with the excellent App <b>myTracks</b> by Dirk Stichling.
 Find more informations at [1] or [2].

 The obtained GPX files are extracted from the backup files made by iTunes under macOS or Windows [3] and then transferred to my personal computer for dealing with further.
-To read in the file correctly into the program, you can do some changes:
+Formerly the program could not deal with namespaces and so you had to modify the file before reading in, like so:

 ```
 # delete the namespace prefix inside the data file and make a backup